 Start by Logging in and add all of your questions.
-Check out our guides on how to make a quiz or survey.
+In this guide we'll discuss the following;

 Go to the Extra options tab and scroll down to the Question logic group of options and click Widgets.